 Once the reference system has been created, the sales outlet can calculate the workload – i.e., the duration of tasks – taking into account the volume of activity: time spent stocking products on the shelves, time spent advising customers, time spent preparing internet orders, but also the duration of all the other tasks linked to the management of each department or sector (stock control, marking out, etc.).

-the TimeSkipper platform?
+about the TimeSkipper platform?

 3. Implement a daily workload management tool

 It’s a fact: we still haven’t found a way to store time!
 Therefore, to cover the entire workload and its daily variations while still ensuring it’s distributed fairly, it’s necessary to monitor the activity daily, sometimes even in real-time!

 The exercise consists of having a vision of each employee’s workload at any time of the day and comparing it with their planned schedules.
 The aim is to find room for manoeuvre, free up hours for overloaded activities and add hours to others or save hours over the long term.

 By relying on dynamic management, working hours are reallocated according to the activity’s needs, and employees are no longer subject to incoming flows and are better occupied.
 Operational efficiency is preserved, and customer satisfaction is maintained.
 A virtuous and flexible organisation guarantees better market shares and ensures your point of sale’s profitability.